Professor Joanne Preston

 Summary

-Our coastal habitats have suffered significant and devastating losses over the last 50-200 years, and part of my research is study how biodiversity is created in the marine environment so that we’re better equipped to protect, maintain and enhance it.
-My research aims to quantify both biodiversity function and other ecological services provided by coastal habitats, such as water quality regulation, fish nursery function and carbon and nutrient storage.
+Our coastal habitats have suffered significant and devastating losses over the last 50-200 years, and with this, we’ve lost the vital ecosystem services nature provides.
+Her research is helping to quantify the biodiversity and other ecological services provided by coastal habitats, such as water quality regulation, fish nursery function and carbon and nutrient storage, that are essential for human wellbeing and climatic regulation.

 Biography